apache/incubator-weex/doc/components/slider.md

 ### Attributes

 - `auto-play`: &lt;boolean&gt; `true` | `false`.
 This value determines whether the slides plays automatically after the page rendering finished.
 The default value is `false`.
+- `interval`: &lt;number&gt; millisecond.
+This value determines time interval for each page displayed in slider.

 Other attributes please check out the [common attributes](../references/common-attrs.md).